mexikoedi/Anime-New-Season-Checker/README.md

 ## How to install?
 **You need Java!
 Here: https://www.java.com/de/download** <br>
-You can download the ZIP file over the releases tab.
+You can download it if you select the green button named "Code" then "Download ZIP" or download the ZIP file over the releases tab.
 Extract the downloaded zip folder and then open the program by opening the .jar file. <br>
 Before opening the .jar file open the "list.txt" file and add your anime titles and URLs to it. <br>
 **Read below for more important information.**